Australia ag futures trading spikes on MF Global cover

-SYDNEY Traded volumes on Australian wheat futures spiked on Monday after slowing to a trickle last week in the wake of the collapse of U.S. futures broker MF Global Holdings Ltd MFGLQ.PK, the key market maker in Australian grain futures.
+SYDNEY, Nov 7 Traded volumes on Australian wheat futures spiked on Monday after slowing to a trickle last week in the wake of the collapse of U.S. futures broker MF Global Holdings Ltd , the key market maker in Australian grain futures.

-More than 8,000 eastern milling wheat contracts were traded by late afternoon Sydney time, including trades during the Friday night session.

-Also more than 3,000 Western Australia Wheat futures had traded on bourse operator ASX Ltd's (ASX.AX) 24 hour agricultural commodities futures trading platform.
+More than 7,000 eastern milling wheat contracts <0#YVW:> and nearly 2,000 Western Australia Wheat futures <0#YWK:> had traded by early afternoon Sydney time on bourse operator ASX Ltd's 24 hour agricultural commodities futures trading platform.

 Average volumes before MF Global's collapse were around 1,800 combined contracts per day, according to ASX.

-Traders said the volumes traded on the ASX 24 platform on Monday reflected pent-up hedge demand following inactivity in the wake of the collapse of MF Global.
+Traders said the volumes traded on the ASX 24 platform on Monday reflected pent-up hedge demand after the market became inactive in the wake of MF Global's collapse following the New York-listed firm making misplaced bets of European sovereign debt.

 "From the volumes traded it probably implies that some people are looking to re-establish positions they had on as well as some pent-up demand," said Brett Cooper, senior market manager with INTL FCStone Australia, adding that the pick-up in volumes was encouraging.